 Establishing the new fit

-Hinda Miller, Polly Smith, and Lisa Lindahl designed the sports bra to decrease discomfort for female runners.
+Hinda Miller, Polly Smith, and Lisa Lindahl designed the sports bra in the 1970s to decrease discomfort for female runners.
 Since then, their invention has become a necessity for female athletes and a modern fashion staple.
 The empowering story of these three women offers a compelling example of determination, ingenuity, and creativity.

 In 1979, Lisa Lindahl, Hinda Miller, and Polly Smith received U.S. Patent No. 4,174,717 for the athletic brassiere, or “Jogbra.”
 More than 40 years after their invention, they gathered in the National Inventors Hall of Fame Museum in Alexandria, Va. to discuss their experiences as pioneers in the women’s fitness industry and to reminisce about their days as young friends and creators.